 This study is not conclusive- meaning that eating trans fats during pregnancy does not necessarily cause larger-than-normal babies, but only that there was an association between a baby’s birth weight and the mother’s consumption of trans fats.
 Whether or not trans fats have detrimental health effects on a newborn’s health, mothers’ should be avoiding this type of fat anyway as it is not good for anyone- regardless of age.

 Whereas we need some saturated fat and definitely unsaturated fats in our diet, we don’t need any trans fat.
-To produce trans fats, the structure of an oil is changed from its natural unsaturated form to a saturated one, making it solid at room temperature so that it becomes spreadable (some margarine and peanut butter) and have increased shelf life (baked goods).
+To produce trans fats, the structure of the oil is changed from its natural unsaturated form to a saturated one, making it solid at room temperature so that it becomes spreadable (some margarine and peanut butter) and have increased shelf life (baked goods).

 The body doesn’t know what to do with these man-made trans fats so it makes sense that it probably won’t do anything well.
 In fact, this is the worst type of fat and it’s recommended that we keep trans fatty acid consumption as low as possible.
 Avoid a product if the ingredient list includes the words “partially hydrogenated.”
 Even if the label says “0 grams of trans fats,” if it’s partially hydrogenated it may have less than 0.5 grams per serving but this won’t be the case when more than one serving is consumed.